 About Haiti economical status in a brief

-Until recently, Haiti was known as one of the poorest and most unstable countries in the world, constantly suffering from hunger, natural disasters, and state coups.
+Haiti is one of the poorest and most unstable countries in the world.
+The country is constantly suffering from hunger, natural disasters, and state coups.
 Haiti with its developing economy is usually more associated with earthquakes than with tech innovation.
 Years of political volatility have severely undermined the effectiveness of public finance and the rule of law in Haiti.

 However, today this island state is considered more as a blockchain hub for projects that are expanding our understanding of the technology’s potential.